ivan-paleo/publish-micro-image/README.md

 Still, [Fiji and ImageJ](https://imagej.net/) is a great open-source solution for image analysis with a 25-year-long history (meaning it is likely to survive).
 [Bio-Formats](https://www.openmicroscopy.org/bio-formats/) is an important "software tool for reading and writing image data using standardized, open formats", which is incorporated into ImageJ.
 Some microscope manufacturers also offer a free viewer or a free light version (e.g. Zeiss' [ZEN starter](https://www.zeiss.com/microscopy/en/products/software/zeiss-zen-starter.html) and [ZEN lite](https://www.zeiss.com/microscopy/en/products/software/zeiss-zen-lite.html)).

-## JPG, JPEG, PNG, TIF, TIFF, RAW
+## JPEG, PNG, TIFF, RAW
 Following up on the previous section, every one of us has wondered at least once which image format should be preferred and what the differences are between JPG, JPEG, PNG, TIF and TIFF.
 Here, I will try to give an overview and general recommendations.
 This section concerns only raster image formats, as microscope images are always raster images.

 I recommend reading the documentation about the different [raster file formats](https://www.adobe.com/creativecloud/file-types/image/raster.html) on the Adobe website, which is, in my opinion, clear and detailed.

-- [TIFF or TIF](https://www.adobe.com/creativecloud/file-types/image/raster/tiff-file.html) (same format but different extensions for historical reasons) is the format to choose if you want to save images at full resolution and with best quality, which in turn implies that TIFF files are large.
+- [TIFF](https://www.adobe.com/creativecloud/file-types/image/raster/tiff-file.html) (.tif or .tiff, same format but different extensions for historical reasons) is the format to choose if you want to save images at full resolution and with best quality, which in turn implies that TIFF files are large.
 Metadata can be saved together with the image when using this format (e.g. for SEM images).
-- [JPG or JPEG](https://www.adobe.com/creativecloud/file-types/image/raster/jpeg-file.html) (same format but different extensions for historical reasons) is a widely used format for photos.
+- [JPEG](https://www.adobe.com/creativecloud/file-types/image/raster/jpeg-file.html) (.jpg or .jpeg, same format but different extensions for historical reasons) is a widely used format for photos.
 Files are small and of generally good quality, but the lossy compression means that some details are lost.
-JPG files can include metadata, especially the camera's [EXIF data](https://en.wikipedia.org/wiki/Exif).
+JPEG files can include metadata, especially the camera's [EXIF data](https://en.wikipedia.org/wiki/Exif), but is not recommended for scientific imaging ([Cromey 2013](#references)).
 - [PNG](https://www.adobe.com/creativecloud/file-types/image/raster/png-file.html) is best knowned for their transparent backgrounds, but it is also a good format for any type of image thanks to its lossless compression.
-Files are smaller than TIFF but larger than JPG.
-While many users tend to prefer JPG, I think PNG could be better for many applications and should be preferred to JPG/JPEG according to [Schmied et al. 2023](#references).
+Files are smaller than TIFF but larger than JPEG.
+While many users tend to prefer JPEG, I think PNG could be better for many applications and should be preferred to JPEG according to [Cromey 2013, Schmied & Jambor 2021 and Schmied et al. 2023](#references).
 Compare the two formats [here](https://www.adobe.com/creativecloud/file-types/image/comparison/jpeg-vs-png.html).
 - I am not aware of any microscope camera that can save in [RAW](https://www.adobe.com/creativecloud/file-types/image/raw.html), but DSLR cameras can usually do it.
 So this format is worth considering for users who have a DSLR camera mounted on the phototube.